Caron: Usage

-For the fricatives š [ʃ], ž [ʒ], and the affricate č [tʃ] only, the caron is used in most northwestern Uralic languages that use the Latin alphabet, such as Karelian, Veps, Northern Sami and Inari Sami (though not in Southern Sami).
-Estonian and Finnish use š and ž (but not č), but only for transcribing foreign names and loanwords (albeit common loanwords such as šekki or tšekk 'check'); the sounds (and letters) are native and common in Karelian, Veps and Sami.
+For the fricatives š [ʃ], ž [ʒ], and the affricate č [tʃ] only, the caron is used in most northwestern Uralic languages that use the Latin alphabet, such as Karelian, Veps, Northern Sami, and Inari Sami (although not in Southern Sami).
+Estonian and Finnish use š and ž (but not č), but only for transcribing foreign names and loanwords (albeit common loanwords such as šekki or tšekk 'check'); the sounds (and letters) are native and common in Karelian, Veps, and Sami.

 In Italian, š, ž, and č are routinely used as in Slovenian to transcribe Slavic names in the Cyrillic script since in native Italian words, the sounds represented by these letters must be followed by a vowel, and Italian uses ch for /k/, not /tʃ/.
 Other Romance languages, by contrast, tend to use their own orthographies, or in a few cases such as Spanish, borrow English sh or zh.

 The caron is also used in the Romany alphabet.
 The Faggin-Nazzi writing system for Friulian makes use of the caron over the letters c, g, and s.

 The caron is also often used as a diacritical mark on consonants for romanization of text from non-Latin writing systems, particularly in the scientific transliteration of Slavic languages.
 Philologists and the standard Finnish orthography often prefer using it to express sounds for which English require a digraph (sh, ch, and zh) because most Slavic languages use only one character to spell the sounds (the key exceptions are Polish sz and cz).
 Its use for that purpose can even be found in the United States because certain atlases use it in romanization of foreign place names.
 On the typographical side, Š/š and Ž/ž are likely the easiest among non-Western European diacritic characters to adopt for Westerners because the two are part of the Windows-1252 character encoding.

-Esperanto uses the circumflex over c, g, j and s in similar ways; the circumflex was chosen because there was no caron on most Western European typewriters, but the circumflex existed on French ones.
+Esperanto uses the circumflex over c, g, h, j, and s in similar ways; the circumflex was chosen because there was no caron on most Western European typewriters, but the circumflex existed on French ones.

 It is also used as an accent mark on vowels to indicate the tone of a syllable.
 The main example is in Pinyin for Chinese in which it represents a falling-rising tone.
 It is used in transliterations of Thai to indicate a rising tone.